kmusayeva/GlobalAMFPred/README.md

 To test the models:
 ```
-# for evaluation, num_species should not be larger than what the models are trained for
+# for evaluation, num_species should not be larger than the one the models are trained for

 python main.py --mode eval --num_species 20
 ```